2024-01-28 23:39:49

 On the other hand, an interesting observation from the study is that it would be possible to circumvent this limitation: the researchers have in fact observed that even at normal temperature (37°C), we can stimulate the elimination of toxic aggregates by increasing the levels of a protein (called PSME3) involved in proteasome activation.

-By developing therapies that manage to recreate this phenomenon, we could not only slow down a central process involved in biological aging, but above all make it possible to cleanse the cell of toxic aggregates responsible for several serious diseases, particularly at the neurological level.
+By developing therapies that manage to recreate this phenomenon, we might not only slow down a central process involved in biological aging, but above all make it possible to cleanse the cell of toxic aggregates responsible for several serious diseases, particularly at the neurological level.

 ♦ (1) Protsiv M et coll.
 Decreasing human body temperature in the United States since the industrial revolution.
 Elife 2020:9:e49555.